usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

             - under_development
             - major_modification
             - other
-            other_description: if deployment_status = "other", this contains an explamantion
+            other_description: if deployment_status = "other", this contains an explanation

         # Table 8-1: Service Layers Represented
         # FedRAMP limits values to "SaaS", "PaaS", "IaaS", and/or "other"; however, outside of FedRAMP, this field may be used more broadly